harish-bendale/Java-Basics/README.md

 <h3> Diamond Problem </h3>
 <p>
-ava doesn’t allow multiple inheritance for classes, so the classic diamond problem isn’t possible.
+Java doesn’t allow multiple inheritance for classes, so the classic diamond problem isn’t possible.
 However, with interfaces and default methods (introduced in Java 8), a similar ambiguity can arise.
 For example, if a class implements two interfaces that inherit from a common interface and override its default method, the compiler forces the class to resolve the conflict by overriding the method explicitly.
 This ensures clarity and avoids runtime ambiguity."
 </p>